rachaeldawn/auth-example/README.md

 ## Description

-A NestJS Rest API with basic Auth as an example and Twitch Stream project
+A NestJS Rest API with basic Auth as an example for developers to study, and potentially as a seed project for those looking to make their own fully-fledged NestJS API

 ## Installation